 The elephants of Monterey Zoo have all been animals that came to us from the circus, carnival and entertainment industries.
 They were sent here to retire from such industries and live out their lives in a less stressful environment while still enjoying the interaction they received from the humans that cared for them.
-Our goal has been and will always be to share them with our guests in a fashion that is rewarding to animal(s) as well as supportive of our program so that the elephants would never go without.
+Our goal has been and will always be to share our animals with our guests in a fashion that is rewarding to animal(s) as well as supportive of our program .
 A win/win for all concerned.
-Having received the elephants at older ages and with inherent medical conditions, time and age eventually took some of them from us, reducing our herd to one final animal.
-In an effort to do our very best for our animals and in keeping with modern zoological standards, Monterey Zoo has decided to temporarily relocate our one remaining African elephant, Butch, to another accredited zoological facility nearby where he will once again have the company of three others of is own kind.
-We do however, plan to offer our beautiful new facility to other elephants in need of a home one day, at which time we will bring Butch back to the community that cares so very much about him.
-We sincerely hope all our donors, visitors, sponsors and true animals lovers will agree with and support this decision as Monterey Zoo proudly continue to evolve into a world class zoological experience.
+Having received our elephants at older ages and with inherent medical conditions, time and age eventually took some of them from us, reducing our herd to one final animal.
+In an effort to do our very best for our animals and in keeping with modern zoological standards, Monterey Zoo decided to relocate our one remaining African elephant, Butch, to another accredited zoological facility nearby where he would once again have the company of his own kind.
+Although we have no plans to bring elephants back to Monterey Zoo, our hearts and facility remain open to them should a zoological need arise.
+We sincerely hope all our donors, visitors, sponsors and true animals lovers will agree with and support this decision as Monterey Zoo proudly continues to evolve into a world class zoological experience.

 Did you know?

 The white rhino received its name accidentally, as it was supposed to be called a “wide” mouthed rhino due to its very wide mouth.
 Mispronunciations over the years led to its being called a “white” rhino.
 Upon the discovery of the other African species of rhino, it was deemed a “Black Rhino” to simply set it apart from the white.
 It’s mouth is much different with a very narrow lip.
 The names of either have nothing to do with their actual color which is variations of brown and grey, depending on the layer of mud they adorn themselves with.